-Ignoring networks can damage or limit your career and leadership effectiveness — this is true for both men and women.
+Ignoring networks can damage or limit your career and leadership effectiveness — and this is true for both men and women.
 The right relationships and ties are known to be an asset in getting access to information, earning promotions, and gaining opportunities.
-Effective leaders rely on key networks and trusted partners to get results.

-But even if they know that building the right networks is important, many women struggle with it.
+But even if they know that building the right networks and having political skill is important, many women still struggle with it.

-So, if networking goes against your natural tendencies, you have some work to do.
+But regardless, if networking goes against your natural tendencies, you have some work to do.
 Here are our tips on networking for women — and men — who struggle with it.